Top 5 Startups Researching in the Autonomous Driving

 After heavily investing in Pony AI, Toyota planned to test its Lexus sport utility vehicles with the autonomous driving system developed by the autonomous vehicle company.
 The test was planned to be conducted in the streets of Beijing and Shanghai.

-Unlike other autonomous vehicle companies, Aurora is making software and hardware that can be custom-fitted to present non-autonomous vehicles to turn them driverless.
+Unlike other autonomous vehicle companies, Aurora makes software and hardware that can be custom-fitted to present non-autonomous vehicles to turn them driverless.

 This non-disruptive idea of incorporating the autonomous aspect to their automobiles was from Chris Urmson, Sterling Anderson, and Drew Bagnell.
-The three co-found Aurora in 2017 after working for Google’s Waymo, Tesla’s Autopilot, and Uber’s autonomy projects respectively.
+The three co-founded Aurora in 2017 after working for Google’s Waymo, Tesla’s Autopilot, and Uber’s autonomy projects.

-Aurora has offices in Palo Alto, Pittsburgh, San Francisco, and Bozeman, Montana where they create hardware and software for automakers, mobility, and logistics services.
+Aurora has offices in Palo Alto, Pittsburgh, San Francisco, and Bozeman, Montana, where it creates hardware and software for automakers, mobility, and logistics services.

-Aurora’s full-stack solution called “Driver” that allows vehicles to be autonomous isn’t the only solution they plan to offer.
-In July 2020, Aurora announced their plans for its autonomous truck.
+Aurora’s full-stack solution, “Driver,” which allows vehicles to be autonomous, isn’t the only solution they plan to offer.
+In July 2020, Aurora announced its plans for an autonomous truck.

 The startup came into the spotlight when it acquired Uber Self Driving Unit along with research for $4 billion which equals 26% of the startup share that went to Uber along with a board of director seat for Uber CEO.

-Uber further invested $400 million in Aurora made its valuation $10 billion.
+Uber further invested $400 million in Aurora, making its valuation $10 billion.

 Relevant Read: Uber Self-Driving Research?
 What it had to Offer Aurora?